What is it about pointy ears?

 - The Manaketes in the other Fire Emblem games sometimes have these, as well.
 The lack of them is what sets half-dragons apart.

 - Ghaleon in Lunar, despite apparently being fully human.
 The Beastman race (such as Mel, Jessica, Leo, and Mauri) also have them.

 - Serene in Riviera: The Promised Land.

-- In Bunny Must Die, Bobomboi and Chelsea have these.
+- In Bunny Must Die!
+Chelsea and the 7 Devils, Bobomboi and Chelsea have these.

 - The demon Lilica of Arcana Heart.

 - City of Heroes features several lengths of pointy ears in its character creator.

 - March and Salsa's actual ears arch out to the side.
 (They also wear things in their hair that seem intended to evoke bunnies.)
 They're not explicitly called elves, but the idea is the same.
 Although you're also nice to March because, in addition to being able to mop up the floor with enemies like her sister Salsa, she's just so sweet that you'd come off as a jerk to treat her otherwise.